msimet/Stile/doc/data.rst

 >>> numpy.rec.fromarrays([ra, dec, g1, g2, w], names=['ra', 'dec', 'g1', 'g2', 'w'])

 Note that this will cause all columns to be in the same format--so if any of those are a string, all columns will appear as strings.
-You can get around this with more complicated data types, as explained in the documentation for ``numpy.core.records.fromarrays``.
+You can get around this with more complicated data types, as explained in the documentation for :func:`numpy.core.records.fromarrays`.

 To make a formatted array from an existing array, we have a Stile helper function called :func:`stile.FormatArray <stile.stile_utils.FormatArray>`.
 From a data array ``arr`` with ``ra`` in the 0th column, ``dec`` in the 1st, ``g1`` in the 2nd, ``g2`` in the 3rd, and ``w`` in the 4th, you can do either: